-- continuing as a diversified trust while focusing on stability of distributions with value growth driven by the Fund's existing businesses; - disposing of the investment in JW Aluminum and using the proceeds to reduce debt levels and focusing on the Canadian based businesses; - providing enhanced visibility, transparency and accountability of the Fund's businesses to its investors; - lowering the average senior debt levels to 1.5 to 2.0 times EBITDA and average total debt levels to 2.5 to 3.0 times EBITDA; - reducing the Fund's target payout ratio to 85% to 90% of distributable cash flow; and - closing the Bruderheim sodium chlorate facility.
+- continuing as a diversified trust while focusing on stability of distributions with value growth driven by the Fund's existing businesses; - disposing of the investment in JW Aluminum and using the proceeds to reduce debt levels and focusing on the Canadian based businesses; - providing enhanced visibility, transparency and accountability of the Fund's businesses to its investors; - lowering the average senior debt levels to 1.5 to 2.0 times EBITDA and average total debt levels to 2.5 to 3.0 times EBITDA; - reducing the Fund's target payout ratio to 85% to 90% of distributable cash flow; and - closing ERCO's Bruderheim, Alberta sodium chlorate facility.

-In addition, the board of directors appointed Grant Billing as Chairman and Chief Executive Officer replacing Geoff Mackey as President and Chief Executive Officer.
-As well, the Fund indicated that Mark Schweitzer, Executive Vice President and Chief Financial Officer would leave Superior on November 1, 2006 following a recruitment process for his successor.
+In addition, the board of directors appointed Grant Billing as Chairman and Chief Executive Officer and Wayne Bingham as Executive Vice-President and Chief Financial Officer of the Fund.
 The Fund also restructured some of the debt of its subsidiaries to provide enhanced debt repayment flexibility and announced its intention to complete the Reorganization.